Zanoah: Modern history

 The village was established in 1950 by immigrants from Yemen, and was initially named Dayraban Gimel after the nearby depopulated Palestinian village of Dayr Aban.
+Subsequently, the moshav was renamed Zanoah after the ancient biblical settlement in the Judean Lowlands, mentioned in the Book of Joshua (15:33-34).
+It is possible that this settlement appears in the Amarna letters under the name "Zano".
+The ancient settlement is identified with Khurbet Zanuʻ, 1km south of the moshav.
 In the following years the founders left and were replaced by immigrants from Morocco.

 Education

 The Beit Shemesh Yeshiva is located in Zanoah.
 Most of the students are from Ramat Beit Shemesh Alef.
 Aside from Talmud study, the curriculum includes English language and mathematics, and unlike many such institutions in Israel today, students study for the Bagrut matriculation exams.
 From 2004 to 2015, when it closed, Zanoah was also the home of Yeshivat Yesodei HaTorah, which offered a gap year program for international English-speaking students.

 History of archaeological site

 The old site lies on a hill, adjacent to the watercourse Nahal Zanoah, a stream that runs north and drains into Nahal Sorek.
 Although listed in Joshua 15:34 as being a city in the plain, it is actually partly in the hill country, partly in the plain.